Who needs multi-master replication?

 Automatic Conflict Resolution

-If conflicting edits occur on the same row during replication (i.e. a uniqueness, update or delete conflict), you can choose from Earliest Timestamp, Latest Timestamp, Node Priority or manual options for determining a resolution.
+If conflicting edits occur on the same row during replication (i.e. a uniqueness, update or delete conflict), you can choose from Earliest Timestamp, Latest Timestamp, Node Priority, custom algorithms, or manual options for determining a resolution.
 You can even have a standby resolution should your first choice not resolve the conflict.

 Scalability for Reads